geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t02_pipeline.md

 pipeline_fe = fe.Pipeline(train_data=dataset_fe, batch_size=3)
 ```

-Let's get the loader object for the `Pipeline` we defined and iterate over the dataset that was loaded into the dataloader.
+Let's get the loader object for the `Pipeline`, then iterate through the loader with a for loop:

 ```python